 What is a Microlight?

-A microlight aeroplane is one designed with not more than two seats, and which has a Maximum Take-Off Mass (MTOM), not exceeding:
+Aircraft often known as "microlights" can be defined as one designed with not more than two seats and which has a Maximum Take-Off Mass (MTOM) not exceeding:

 - 300kg for a single seat landplane